-I issued a provisional decision on Mr W's complaint and concluded that we can and should consider it, and that it should be upheld.
-Carey didn't respond with any further information.
-And Mr W let us know he accepted my provisional decision, with no further comments to add, other than that he expects to be a basic rate taxpayer in retirement.
+I issued a provisional decision on Mr S' complaint and concluded that we can and should consider it, and that it should be upheld.
+Carey didn't respond with any further information. and Mr S let us know he accepted my provisional decision with no further comments to add, other than that he expected to be a basic rate taxpayer in retirement.